mika-cn/mika-cn.github.io/maoxian-web-clipper/faq.md

 Some user had found that the clipping on history page can open after clipping, But couldn't open it another day.

 If extension can't access file URLs, it will try to open clipping through download history.
-If you drase that history, then it cann't open it.
+If you clear that history, then it cann't open it.

 [allow it access file URLs](#allow-access-file-urls), can avoid this situation.